Jewish grocery was targeted in New Jersey attack, motives unclear: officials

-NEW YORK (Reuters) - A pair of armed people targeted a New Jersey kosher grocery in an attack that killed six people including the shooters, though the motive of the attack remains unclear, public safety officials said on Wednesday.
+NEW YORK (Reuters) - Two armed individuals targeted a New Jersey kosher grocery in an attack that killed six people including the shooters, though the motive of the attack remains unclear, public safety officials said on Wednesday.

-A police shootout with two people armed with high-powered rifles erupted after midday on Tuesday in Jersey City, New Jersey’s second-largest municipality, directly across the Hudson River from Manhattan.
+A police shootout with two people armed with high-powered rifles erupted after midday on Tuesday in Jersey City, New Jersey.
 The six dead included three civilians, one police officer and both shooters, authorities said.

 The four-hour gun battle at the Jewish JC Kosher Supermarket erupted after the pair shot the police officer at a nearby cemetery, which they fled in a white van.